 *Not all types of property are eligible for release to the FINDER.
 Please call for specifications.

 In accordance with § 2080.10(a) Civil Code, items will be held for 60 days.
 If the owner is unable to retrieve the property they may authorize a third party to retrieve the property on their behalf.
 Authorization must be in written form along with a photo copy of the owner’s identification.
 The authorized third party must make an appointment with the Field & Evidence Specialist.
 Items not claimed within 60 days will be disposed of.

 ITEMS SEIZED BY SEARCH WARRANT

 If your property was seized as a result of a search warrant, you must obtain a valid court order in order to retrieve your property.

 NOTICE OF SALE BY PUBLIC AUCTION

-TAKE NOTICE, as per 2080.4 and 2080.9 of the California Civil Code, the Truckee Police Department will submit for sale unclaimed property via public auction on an ongoing basis through California Auction Company.
+TAKE NOTICE, as per 2080.4 of the California Civil Code, the Truckee Police Department will submit for sale unclaimed property via public auction on an ongoing basis through California Auction Company.
 Interested bidders can access the site at www.calauctioncompany.com

 For more information contact Angela Smith, Property and Evidence Technician